mother-of-all-self-hosting/ansible-role-changedetection/docs/configuring-changedetection.md

 # Setting up Changedetection.io

-This is an [Ansible](https://www.ansible.com/) role which installs [Changedetection.io](https://github.com/httpjamesm/Changedetection.io) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.
+This is an [Ansible](https://www.ansible.com/) role which installs [Changedetection.io](https://github.com/dgtlmoon/changedetection.io) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.

-Changedetection.io allows you to view StackOverflow threads without exposing your IP address, browsing habits, and other browser fingerprinting data to the website.
+Changedetection.io is a simple website change detection and restock monitoring solution.

-See the project's [documentation](https://github.com/httpjamesm/Changedetection.io/blob/main/README.md) to learn what Changedetection.io does and why it might be useful to you.
+See the project's [documentation](https://github.com/dgtlmoon/changedetection.io/blob/master/README.md) to learn what Changedetection.io does and why it might be useful to you.

 ## Adjusting the playbook configuration